chiappo98/blinded_cameras/README.md

 - download the needed input files
 - have a sufficiently powerful machine (CPU cores, GPU, RAM)

-### WARNING
-In the following sections I will always refer to job submission on the *neutrino-01* machine, which adopts the HTCondor batch system.
-However, users can obviously use different submit machines.
-Furthermore, if the batch system is different form HTCondor, the *launch_splitted_response.sh* shell script has to be modified to include the new submission command. -->

 ## Required softwares
 Pyhton3 has to be installed.
 Looking at the first lines of the notebooks in this repository, the users can check the additional modules which are needed.
 In particular I underline the mandatory installation of jupyter notebook and tensorflow.